 A pearl pedicure sounds exotic but it really revolves around the use of sachets containing products derived from milk.
 Whilst this may sound odd remember that Cleopatra used to bathe in milk for a good reason.

-Milk treatments and products are brilliant for helping to moisturise the feet.
-They are also helpful at stopping fungal infections from developing.
+Milk treatments and products are brilliant for helping to moisturize the feet.
+They are also helpful in stopping fungal infections from developing.
 Plus milk is full of fat which can help to plump the feet and help them to remain supple.

 Feet are soaked in the pearl sachet product and then the normal pedicure process begins.
 Korean companies in particular have created sachets of pearl pedicures that you can use at home or in a spa.